Unidata/awips2/ncep/gov.noaa.nws.ncep.viz.rsc.ntrans/src/gov/noaa/nws/ncep/viz/rsc/ntrans/jcgm/README.txt

 to implement the INcCommand interface, and so perform this rendering.

-Note that all of the jcgm core classes are present, even though we do not currently use most of them.
+Note that all of the jcgm core classes are present, even though we do not currently use (extend) most of them.
 This is for completeness, and to allow possible future expansion.